 A branded mid range gaming PC build for under $1,000.

-Since the past two years have been an absolute nightmare to buy hardware, we lowered our expectations and aimed at something that can handle smooth, 1440p gaming without any issues.
-For this task, we utilized the all-new AMD Ryzen 5 3600 for the CPU and paired it with the excellent Radeon RX 5700 for the graphics card.
-This leaves us enough room in the budget for a solid mix of high quality components
+Since the past two years have been an absolute nightmare to buy hardware, we lowered our expectations and aimed at something that can handle smooth, 1080P gaming without any issues.
+For this task, we utilized the all-new AMD Ryzen 5 5600 for the CPU and paired it with the excellent Radeon RX 6600 for the graphics card.
+This leaves us enough room in the budget for a solid mix of high quality components.

-Pairing the Ryzen 5 3600 with a cheaper, B450 motherboard allows us to save quite a bit while not actually sacrificing any performance compared to the more expensive X570-motherboards.
-Sure, we lose support for PCIe 4.0, but for a build like this, you won’t miss it any way.
-Likewise, doing away with any fancy RGB lighting (with the exception of the chassis) allows us to maximize gaming performance and spend money where it counts the most.
+Pairing the Ryzen 5 5600 with a slightly nicer, B550 ASRock motherboard allows us to save a bit of money while not actually sacrificing any performance compared to the more expensive X570-motherboards.
+While we do lose some extra PCIe 4.0 slots, but for a build like this, you won’t miss it any way.
+Likewise, doing away with any fancy RGB lighting (with the exception of the chassis and motherboard) allows us to maximize gaming performance and spend money where it counts the most.

-In terms of performance, in our own review of the Radeon RX 5700, we found it to out perform the similarly priced RTX 2060 by up to 16% on average at 1440p, making it a much better value overall.
-While we haven’t reviewed the Ryzen 5 3600 ourselves, we have found the Ryzen 3000 CPUs to be great at gaming as they managed surpass 10th and 11th gen parts while with the launch of Alder Lake they still have a small gap with Intel in that area.
-Upgrade path wise, the most obvious choice would be the storage, as that’s one area this build does cut back on.
+In terms of performance, in our own review of the bigger brother Radeon RX 6600XT, we found it to be a great performer at 1080P, the 6600 retains most of that performance with a much more budget friendly $300 price point.
+While we haven’t reviewed the Ryzen 5 5600 ourselves, we have found the Ryzen 5600X CPU to be great at gaming as they managed surpass 10th and 11th gen parts while with the launch of Alder Lake they still have a small gap with Intel in that area.
+Upgrade path wise, the most obvious choice would be the cooling, memory, and storage.
 Still, we feel this is a strong starting point as it is fairly easy to pop in a second SSD or HDD for extra space later on.
 A GPU or nice Monitor could be another place to throw money in the near future with 7000 series GPUs and RTX 4000 series GPUs on the horizon.

-As for what we think you should pair this system with: well, given it’s graphical prowess, we believe an inexpensive 1440p, 144Hz FreeSync-enabled monitor such as the VIOTEK GN27DB, which lacks any of the extra bells and whistles of some of the more expensive gaming monitors, but comes at a price of just $299.
+As for what we think you should pair this system with: well, given it’s graphical prowess, we believe an inexpensive 1080p, 240Hz FreeSync-enabled monitor such as the AOC C27G2Z, which lacks any of the extra bells and whistles of some of the more expensive gaming monitors, but comes at a price of just $239.